 Roasted chicken with corn and poblano salsa © Alexander Howard / Lonely Planet

-Dinner arrives – I ordered the chicken – and it’s good.
 The lack of a galley car means the food is prepared offsite and reheated on board.
 It’s not exactly airplane food, but it’s close.
 The catering service that Rocky Mountaineer contracts to prepare its dining experience also provides high-end private jet food in Denver.
-It’s attractively plated, with the corn and poblano salsa layered over the chicken and a sprig of fresh rosemary on top.
+My roasted chicken is attractively plated, with the corn and poblano salsa layered over the chicken and a sprig of fresh rosemary on top.
+I'm pleasantly surprised.

-Later that evening we arrive at the night’s stop: Glenwood Springs.
+This isn't a sleeper train.
+That evening, we arrive at the route's only stop: Glenwood Springs.
 A longtime travel destination known for its hot springs and access to the surrounding Rockies, Glenwood Springs has seen visitors like Al Capone, Doc Holliday and Teddy Roosevelt.
-The town has retained a bit of the Wild West vibe with its main street of low, brick buildings and various saloons.
+The town has retained a bit of the Wild West vibe with its main street of low, brick buildings and saloons.

 A train stationed in a town surrounded by mountains